Metal-on-Metal Hip Joint Replacement Failure

 - Metallosis or metal poisoning due to chromium or cobalt particles from the hip implant leaking into nearby tissue or the patient’s bloodstream

-Metal on metal hip replacements have had reports of severe and debilitating side effects.
+Metal on metal hip replacements has had reports of severe and debilitating side effects.
 Metal on metal hip replacement side effects include a higher risk of cancer due to toxic substances leaking from metal on metal implants, the degenerative heart disease cardiomyopathy, non-cancerous tumors surrounding the hip implant site which can cause pain, swelling inflammation and severe discomfort, and premature failure of the device requiring a complete replacement (ideally with a metal on plastic or metal on ceramic design.)

 Tens of thousands of hip implant lawsuits have been filed by patients who suffered serious complications caused by failed devices.